oracle/weblogic-deploy-tooling/README.md

                             SSLEnabled: true
 ```

 In order to keep the `DefaultAuthenticator` and `DefaultIdentityAsserter` while changing/adding providers, they must be specified in the model with any non-default attributes as shown in the example below.
-Keep in mind, the ordering of providers in the model will be the order the providers are set in the WebLogic Security Configuration.
+Keep in mind, the ordering of providers in the model will be the order the providers are set in the WebLogic security configuration.

 ```yaml
 topology: